LA-EPFL/polympc/README.md

 # PolyMPC: the code has moved epfl.gitlab.ch but is still open for academic use.
-Please request from contacts below.
+Please request the access from contacts below.
 PolyMPC: An Efficient and Extensible Tool for Real-Time Nonlinear Model Predictive Tracking and Path Following for Fast Mechatronic Systems.
 Developed at the Automatic Control laboratory EPFL as part of the AWESCO project.

 -- **Dependencies**: